 Jump to:

-Shepherd's pie is something I never had until adulthood.
-It is the perfect hearty and satisfying dish and is easy to healthify using lean beef, adding extra veggies, and reducing the cream, cheese, and butter that is typically in the mashed potato topping.
+Shepherd's pie is a hearty and satisfying dish that I never had until adulthood.
+It is easy to healthify by using lean beef, adding extra veggies, and reducing the cream, cheese, and butter typically in the mashed potato topping.
 By making these simple adjustments, the recipe maintains all the flavor but is more nutritionally sound.

-If you need other cozy gluten-free dinner ideas, try this Dairy-Free Zuppa Toscana, these Paleo Sloppy Joes, this Curry Apple Butternut Squash Soup, or this Paleo Chicken Noodle Soup.
+If you need other cozy gluten-free dinner ideas, try this Dairy-Free Zuppa Toscana, this Curry Apple Butternut Squash Soup, or this Paleo Chicken Noodle Soup.

 This dish is a favorite in my household.
 Here is why we love it:

-- Hearty yet Healthy— This is a high-protein and nutrient-dense comfort food that is just as nutritious as is it satisfying.
+- Hearty yet Healthy— This is a high-protein and nutrient-dense comfort food that is just as nutritious as is it satisfying, just like my Paleo Sloppy Joes.

 - Leftovers!! — This recipe yields 8 large servings which, for my family of 3, always means leftovers and easy lunches.
 Plus, it reheats well!

-I am in the camp that mashed potatoes should be made using buttery Yukon gold potatoes; however, this recipe can be made with red potatoes, white sweet potatoes, or russet potatoes if you prefer.
+- Yukon Gold Potatoes - Red potatoes, white sweet potatoes, or russet potatoes can be used.
 If using white sweet potatoes or russet potatoes, I would peel them before chopping and boiling.

 Make the Potato Topping

-- Use an electric mixer or potato masher to mash the potatoes until they have the desired texture.
+Step 5: Use an electric mixer or potato masher to mash the potatoes until they have the desired texture.
 If using an electric mixture, take care not to over-mix as they can become whipped rather than mashed.
 Taste and adjust seasonings if needed.
-Set aside.
+Set aside

 Commonly Asked Questions